szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 </summary>

-### Make a selection of spells ignore magic resistance (1531) (IWDEE BGEE BG2EE EET)

-The full list of spells is: Detect Evil, Know Alignment, Stinking Cloud, Entangle, Grease, Web, Summon Cow, Glitterdust, Magical Stone, Call Lightning, Cloudburst, Summon Insects/ Insect Plague / Creeping Doom, Nature's Beauty, Storm of Vengeance, Mold Touch, Smashing Wave, Shout / Great Shout, Thorn Spray, Spike Growth.

-Bear in mind this component should be installed after tweaks that affect these spells, especially if they add new effects to them; otherwise, this tweak will only work partially, and inconsistent results could ensue.

 ### Make Handmaiden's Mace +2 (Viconia's romance) reflect BG3's take on it (1381) (BG2EE EET)

 - Sets strength to 18, unless it's already 18 or higher.
 This is determined only at the moment of equipping the mace.